jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

 ```

 **Special Case - Solid Dilutions:**
-For solid foods in liquid, assume solid volume is negligible when solid:liquid ratio < 1:10.
+For solid foods in liquid, assume solid volume is negligible.
 If this assumption is not met, emit warning, but do not exclude candidate:

 - Mix total volume ≈ water volume
 - Example: 0.2 g powder in 10 ml water ≈ 10 ml total